 Results And Final Thoughts

 So overall, how was the experience?
 Can you replace your laptop with an iPad Pro?
-In my experience, the answer is a resounding yes.
-However, you need to take into account some important factors.
+In my experience, the answer is: NO. The problem is not whether you can or can’t work with the iPad Pro, but the time it takes for you to do even the simplest tasks on it.

 If your work does not require any specialized or technical skill, and all your tools are online or can be accessed through a browser, you can definitely replace your laptop with an iPad Pro.

 Another important consideration is speed.
-It took me more time to do certain tasks on the iPad Pro, especially managing and organizing files, uncompressing a zip archive or working with images.
-In my experience, you’ll need some time before you can be as productive as you are right now on your laptop.
+It took me AN AWFUL LOT MORE TIME to do certain tasks on the iPad Pro, especially managing and organizing files, uncompressing a zip archive, or working with images.

 Finally, you need to get used to working with files in the cloud.
 Initially, it makes you feel somewhat insecure.
 During most of Monday, I felt like I could do something wrong and delete an important file anytime.